What You Can Do About Junk Email

 - If you must open questionable email, do not click links or open attachments unless you know your security is strong.
 Does the email you’ve received pass the smell test?
 Is it full of misspellings?
 Does it ask for money, tell you that you are a winner, or offer you something too good to be true when you’ve never heard of the company before?
 If so, press delete!
 Never make a purchase from an unsolicited email.

-- Many people have two or more email accounts, one for friends and family, and other free, web-based accounts that might be misused by spammers.
+- Many people have two or more email accounts, one for friends and family, and one or more other free, web-based accounts that might be misused by spammers.
 If the accounts starts to fill up with spam, get rid of them and open new ones.